healthchecks/healthchecks/README.md

 To enable Discord integration, you will need to:

-* register a new application on https://discordapp.com/developers/applications/me
+* Register a new application on https://discordapp.com/developers/applications/me
 * add a redirect URI to your Discord application.
 The URI format is `SITE_ROOT/integrations/add_discord/`.
 For example, if you are running a development server on `localhost:8000` then the redirect URI would be